The Meaning of Numbers: The Number 143

 Appearances of Number One Hundred Forty Three

-The Hebrew word chanah, Strong's #H2583, is written 143 times in the Old Testament's original language.
-It is recorded the most in the book of Numbers (74) followed by 1Samuel (13).
-The word means to encamp or to pitch a tent.
+The Hebrew word chanah, Strong's #H2583, is written 143 times in 135 Hebrew Old Testament verses.
+It is recorded the most in the book of Numbers (74) followed by 1Samuel (13) and the Judges (12).
+The word means to decline, lay siege against, encamp or to pitch a tent.

 And so when the cloud remained a number of days upon the tabernacle (representing God's presence amongst his people), according to the command of the Lord they remained in camp (chanah), and according to the command of the Lord they pulled up stakes (Num.
 9:20, HBFV).